Terry Murphy, Chairperson

 Paul is Chief Executive Officer of Outcare.
 Outcare specialises in working with people prior to and after their release from prison as well as those at risk of becoming embedded in the criminal justice system.
 Outcare has a presence in every major correctional facility in the metropolitan area (except Wandoo) and delivers a range of services within the community.
 Outcare runs culturally specific programs for Aboriginal people, as well as specialist programs for people with cognitive disabilities and mental health issues.
 As families of prisoners need support, Outcare also offers a range of services to assist them and keep families connected.

-Daniel is Chief Executive Officer of the Aboriginal Alcohol & Drug Service Inc (AADS).
+Daniel is Chief Executive Officer of Wungening Aboriginal Corporation (formerly the Aboriginal Alcohol and Drug Service - AADS).
 His Father Noongar and Mother Yamatji have maintained strong traditional family lines.
 Daniel has dedicated much of his free time and energy to his community through roles including Chairperson of Noongar Mia Mia PTY LTD, representative to the Aboriginal and Torres Strait Islander Commission’s (ATSIC) Perth Noongar Regional Council, and as a member of both the Gordon Reid Foundation for Youth Fund and the National Indigenous Youth Leadership Group.
 Daniel’s studies have included Indigenous Community Leadership (FaHCSIA), Community Management and Development (Curtin), AICD Company Directors training, Public Sector Administration and other professional development programs related to social service and justice delivery while engaged in Family and Children’s Services and other government departments.

 Julia is Executive Officer with the McCusker Centre for Action on Alcohol and Youth, based at Curtin University.
 The McCusker Centre team is dedicated to reducing harmful drinking and harms from alcohol among young people.